Blood Transfusion

 https://www.bloodtransfusion.it/bt

-<p>Blood Transfusion (BT) welcomes international submissions of papers on all fields related to Transfusion Medicine, Immunohematology, Hemostasis and Thrombosis.</p> <p>BT is the official journal of two European Scientific Societies</p> <p>BT is published in English (Supplements may be published in the original language)</p> <p>Free online access</p> <p style="font-weight: 400;"><strong>Impact Factor (2023): </strong><strong>2.4</strong></p> <p style="font-weight: 400;"><em>The journal is indexed in PubMed-MEDLINE, Google Scholar, Embase and Scopus and PubMed Central.</em></p> <p style="font-weight: 400;"><strong> </strong><strong>Official journal of</strong></p> <p style="font-weight: 400;">Società Italiana di Medicina Trasfusionale e Immunoematologia) (<a href="http://simti.it/">SIMTI</a>) and Sociedad Española de Transfusión Sanguinea y Terapia Celular (<a href="http://www.sets.es/">SETS</a>).</p>Edizioni SIMTIen-USBlood Transfusion1723-2007The new SoHO Regulation.
-What should the blood system expect?
+<p>Blood Transfusion (BT) welcomes international submissions of papers on all fields related to Transfusion Medicine, Immunohematology, Hemostasis and Thrombosis.</p> <p>BT is the official journal of two European Scientific Societies</p> <p>BT is published in English (Supplements may be published in the original language)</p> <p>Free online access</p> <p style="font-weight: 400;"><strong>Impact Factor (2024): </strong><strong>2.3</strong></p> <p style="font-weight: 400;"><em>The journal is indexed in PubMed-MEDLINE, Google Scholar, Embase and Scopus and PubMed Central.</em></p> <p style="font-weight: 400;"><strong> </strong><strong>Official journal of</strong></p> <p style="font-weight: 400;">Società Italiana di Medicina Trasfusionale e Immunoematologia) (<a href="http://simti.it/">SIMTI</a>) and Sociedad Española de Transfusión Sanguinea y Terapia Celular (<a href="http://www.sets.es/">SETS</a>).</p>Edizioni SIMTIen-USBlood Transfusion1723-2007Partial s antigen expression in GP(B-A-B) hybrid glycophorins and the corresponding in vitro expression study

 Copyright (c) 2024 SIMTIPRO Srl